kongteckmee/chinese_to_begin/README.md

 ###### Code Institute / Full Stack Frameworks With Django

-ChiBegin is a Chinese institute website built by using Pythons Django framework and hosted by using Heroku.
+ChiBegin is a Chinese Institute website built by using Pythons Django framework and hosted by using Heroku.

 This is a language learning institute website that promote their Chinese teaching to the language learner.
 The interested one can register the course by purchasing the course at the website.
 They can view their order history at their own profile page.
 They can also contacting the website admin to have more queries on the course or the institute itself.